erejack6/CS601/README.md

 - CSS3
 - JavaScript
 - React
-- Responsive Design (CSS Grid & Flexbox) for extra credit
+- Responsive Design with CSS Grid & Flexbox for extra credit

 ## **How to Access**
 This project is hosted via GitHub Pages.
-You can view it live at:
 (https://github.com/erejack6/CS601.git)]